airslip-ltd/integration-hub/README.md

 Store name format is **www.{example}.com**.
 The API Keys and Secrets are hosted on the customers website.
 The callback url needs to be over SSL.

+### Error Handling: If the WooCommerce website isn't installed then a 404 is returned by the proovider, this should be handled internally.

 ## Shift4Shop (3DCart)

 [Development Management Website](https://devportal.3dcart.com/app.asp?ut1q=27a&c7=SxZm2%2F5JRPs%3D)